monsonite/NINO/README.md

 14   OUT    - Output data to the databus
 15   NOP    - No Operation

 This adds a few more functions, but is less than perfect.
-To simplify the instructon decoding it would be better to put the memory referencing instructions in the first 8, and those that do not reference memory in the upper 8.
+To simplify the instructon decoding it would be better to put the memory referencing instructions in the lower 8, and those that do not reference memory in the upper 8.

-However, the intention is to have 16 general purpose registers R0 to R15 held in memory.
+However, the intention is to have 16 general purpose registers R0 to R15 held in the base of memory.

+This allows a certain amount of abstraction from the raw machine level, and gives a much richer instruction set.

 R0 is the Accumulator and is always the source of one of the operands.
 A 4-bit field allows us to select any other register, memory, or even the Accumulator as the other operand source.

-This opens up a lot more flexibility.
+This opens up a lot more flexibility, and gives a machine that is easier to program.

-Back in 2019 I proposed an architecture called Suite-16, which uses a similar technique:
+Back in 2019 I proposed an architecture called Suite-16, which used a similar technique:

-Suite-16 Instructions
+### Suite-16 Instructions

 Register OPS-
-     0n        ---       --     Non-Register Ops
+     0n        ---       --     Non-Register Ops (see below)
      1n        SET       Rn     Constant  (Set)         Rn = @(PC) 2n        LD        Rn     (Load)                  AC = Rn 3n        ST        Rn     (Store)                 Rn = AC